 Flanged Ends make a stronger, tighter, and more leak-proof connection.
 Where heavy viscous media are to be controlled, as in Refineries, Process and Chemical Plants, etc., flanged end valves should be recommended.
 They are higher in initial cost, not only because of more metal but the flanges must be carefully and accurately machined.
 Also, the installation cost is greater, because companion flanges, to which the valve end flanges are bolted, as well as gaskets, bolts and nuts must be provided.
 All flat faces are commonly termed plain faces.
 Bronze and iron flat faces shall have a machined finish.
 Cast iron raised faces may be smooth finished or have a serrated finish which may be spiral or concentric in accordance with MSS SP-6.
-Steel flat faces and raised faces shall have a spiral or concentric serrated finish.
-When ordering tongue and grooved facings, specify whether the facing should be tongue only, or grooved, etc. The steel ring joint faces shall have a smooth finished grooves.
-If spiral wound gaskets are used on flange faces, the flanges should have a smooth finish.
+Steel flat faces and raised faces shall have a spiral or concentric serrated finish also in accordance with MSS SP-6.
+Steel male and female and tongue and grooved faces shall have a smooth finish.
+When ordering tongue and grooved facings, specify whether the facing should be tongue only or grooved, etc. The steel ring joint faces shall have smooth finished grooves.
+If spiral wound gaskets are used on flange faces, the flanges should have smooth finish.